luraess/geo-hpc-course/README.md

 The goal of this crash course is to offer an interactive and tutorial-like hands-on to solve systems of differential equations in parallel on many-core hardware accelerators such as GPUs using the Julia language.
 Julia combines high-level language simplicity to low-level language performance.
 The resulting codes and applications are fast, short and readable.

 ## Objectives
-We will design and implement a numerical algorithm that resolves (non-linear) diffusion in 2D for two applications:
+We will design and implement an iterative numerical algorithm that resolves (non-linear) diffusion in 2D for two applications:

 1. The diffusion of heat:
 ```julia